zayn309/satellite-images-super-resolution-using-EEGAN-in-pytorch-/README.md

     x = np.where(np.isnan(x), 0, x)
     return((x - np.nanpercentile(x, 2))/(np.nanpercentile(x, 98) - np.nanpercentile(x,2)))
 ```
+> **Note**
-> Note: Not using the max value for the scaling but instead 98th percentile ensures clipping the outliers which can ruin the scalling hence the training.
+> Not using the max value for the scaling but instead 98th percentile ensures clipping the outliers which can ruin the scalling hence the training.

 ## Loss
 I used a combination of multible losses to produce the final objective which consists of: